benregnier/speckle-mcp-gpt/README.md

     - `project_id`: The ID of the Speckle project
     - `model_id`: The ID of the model to retrieve versions for
     - `limit` (optional): Maximum number of versions to retrieve (default: 20)
+    - `cursor` (optional): Pagination cursor returned from a previous request

 ### Objects